 An Example of a Reading:

-Sally has asked if she should pursue the relationship with John, their relationship has been tumultuous and stormy, and although they have split up multiple times, she feels deeply drawn to him.
+Sally has asked if she should pursue her love relationship with John, their relationship has been tumultuous and stormy, and although they have split up multiple times, she feels deeply drawn to him.
 This is a good example of a common situation, with a very real situation, and not a hypothetical one.

 Card Number One: The Present or Central Issue – the Two of Swords